 The SEO 2.0 blog is still modestly well known but not as widely acclaimed as it was once was.

-So everything is alright isn’t it then?
-Well, it bores me a little.
-Thus I joined a completely new SEO blog over at cognitiveSEO, a promising SEO software startup from Europe.
-Their blog was almost completely empty when I started to write for it.
+Everything is alright isn’t it then?
+Well, it bored me a little.
+Thus I joined a completely new client blog over at a promising software startup from Eastern Europe.

 experiment and find a new unique writing style once again.

-As this is actually my third flagship SEO blog I develop it’s not as easy to become someone else for it.
+As this was actually my third flagship SEO blog I developed it was not as easy to become someone else for it.
 On the other hand I can’t just copy the blogging style I use on SEO 2.0.

-In a way who else could start a new successful blog?
-After all I’m the guy who explained how to achieve it in 2007 and has proven ever since that it works.
+Who else could start a new successful blog?
+After all I’m the guy who explained how to achieve blogging success in 2007 and has proven ever since that it works.

 At least they appear to be different as other people share the posts on social media for instance.

 You could think that the audience follows the author, like with books.

 On the Web the publishing house, here the blog, seems to be much more important though.
 People know a particular source to be trustworthy and they return to it again and again.

-Before starting to blog over at cognitiveSEO I considered writing again for Hubspot.
+Before starting to blog over at my startup client I considered writing again for Hubspot – by now a hugely popular marketing blog.
 I did a few times in 2007 but then lost touch with them.

 A new blog is like a new love.
 It’s full of insecurities but it’s also exciting.

 I love it.
 Call me a serial blogger.
-I love it despite the hard work it takes to get just a few shares on social media.
+I love blogging despite the hard work it takes to get just a few shares on social media.
 That’s the joy and pain of starting a new blog.